samueljackson92/player-stage-install-script/README.md

 This script should work with Ubuntu from 11.04+.
 I've tested it on a fresh install of Ubuntu 12.04 64 bit in a VM and it seems to work fine.
 I'm unsure if it will work with versions of Ubuntu below 11.04.

+###Update
+The script has now patched to fix a minor compliation bug with Ubuntu 12.10.

 Pre-Install
 -----------
 Before installing Player/Stage, ensure that all other versions of Player/Stage have been removed from the machine.